carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/hicpp-multiway-paths-covered.rst

 .. code-block:: c++

-  // A completly degenerated switch will be diagnosed. int i = 42;
+  // A completely degenerated switch will be diagnosed. int i = 42;
   switch(i) {}